Barcelona - Mini Estadi

 Mini only in name, The Mini Estadi holds 15,276

 In its heyday the stadium has seen full houses, such as in the Copa del Rey in 1984 when Barca B drew 0-0 with Real Madrid and Andorra's international matches against Holland & The Republic of Ireland.
 Queen, Elton John & David Bowie have all packed out the Mini Estadi, although the ill-fated attempt to bring American Football to Europe, failed to tempt the Catalan public to the Mini Estadi and the Barcelona Dragons folded in 2003.
+However, its most important role over the past three decades has been to act as the stage where the club's most promising talent take their first steps in senior football.

 Now that is what I call a Sports Centre